 How WhatsApp Business can support your sales and marketing:

-With WhatsApp having long overtaken traditional SMS in terms of messages delivered, and with a 78% open rate compared to around 35% for email, there’s no doubting its potential for direct marketing.
+With WhatsApp having long overtaken traditional SMS in terms of messages delivered, there’s no doubting its potential for direct marketing.
 Just like WhatsApp itself, the Business app lets you send audio, image or video files, so you really can get creative as to how you harness it to promote your business.